natecostello/van_two_point_oh/blog/2022-5-13-starlink/starlink.md

 Roof Gland Box:
 * [Shielded RJ45 couplers](https://www.amazon.com/gp/product/B09XM37H79/)
+* [Alternate RJ45 couplers](https://www.amazon.com/gp/product/B08CDD2BRF) ordered due to long delay on first choice.
+Some comments report not waterproof and some report not shielded.
+We'll see.

 Starlink Mounting:
 The stem can tuck under/behind the rear crossbeam to minimize the height of the antenna.
 With this arrangement, the surface of the unit need only rise 2" above the top of the rack sides and crossbeams.
-This can be accomplished by building a rectangle with aluminum angle with dimensions that match the outline of the antenna (12" by 20.25")

-6063 angle is available from metals supermarket in 2x1x0.125" (long) and 1.75x1.75x0.125" (cross).
+This can be accomplished by building a rectangle with aluminum angle with dimensions that match the outline of the antenna (12" by 20.25").
+6063 angle is available from metals supermarket in 2x1x0.125" (30.75" long) and 1.75x1.75x0.125" (11.75" across).
 The cross pieces would bolt to the long with 1/8" spacers to flush the top edges.
 Estimated weight using 1/8" is 3 ~lbs (7.3' x 0.42).
 See sketchup model.
+(Material ordered cut to length from Metals Supermarket at 4901 W. Rio Vista Ave.
+Suite A, Tampa, 33634)

+We'll cover with the same vinyl wrap as roof rack.
+(Ordered from Amazon)

 Plan to use velco straps to fasten.
 Anchor velcro webbing with [these](https://www.mcmaster.com/8030T11/).

+Starlink Hack:
+We'll drill the hole, pull the motor power plug, and splice in a water proof switch.
+* [This waterproof switch]() was recommended in the facebook group.
+* [These pigtailes]() fit the switch terminals and will add extensions to make the connections.

 XX-XX-2022
 setup and used starlink for the first time

 8-6-2022
 Notified of availability and ordered DishyPowa POE injector.

+10-17-2022
+Ordered Angle, FlagPoleBuddy, Roof Gland Box, POE Box, Rocker Switch, Alternate Shielded Couplers, Terminal Block, Cat6 Cable, and 24-48V converter.

+10-19-2022
+Test fit with angle, concept works.
+See photos from this date.
+Ordered waterproof switch and pigtails.
+Ordered webbing anchors.